CharacterDB/CharDB/README.md

 # CharDB

-A database to store and study chinese and japanese vocabulary based on James Heisig's teachings
+CharDB is a database layout to store and study Chinese and Japanese vocabulary based on James Heisig's teachings.
+It links primitives and meanings only and does not replace Heisig's books.